rapid7/insightconnect-workflows/workflows/Block_Sender_in_Office_365_with_Teams/help.md

 # Description

 Don’t fall for the same phish twice.
-This workflow uses a Microsoft Teams command to block domains and senders in Office365.
+This workflow uses a Microsoft Teams command to block domains and senders in Office 365.

 Example Trigger Commands: